I have received a gift card from Wayfair to help facilitate this post, all opinions are my own.

 - compound miter saw

 - Table saw

 Measure the wall to decide how many planks you will need, I decided to center my planks and surround them with trim to create a picture frame type accent wall.

-When purchasing your planks it is always better to pick up a few extra to account for any bad cuts or measurement.
-Most hardware stores are pretty good about letting you return unused products so if you have left over you can always return them when your project is complete.
+When purchasing your planks it is always better to pick up a few extra to account for any bad cuts or measurements.
+Most hardware stores are pretty good about letting you return unused products so if you have leftover you can always return them when your project is complete.

 Measure the wall and decide how long you want your planks to be, we went with about 6 feet.

 Use your miter saw to cut the planks to fit your wall then add your first plank, starting at the bottom, use a level to make sure it is straight and then secure it with trim nails.